OsomePteLtd/principles/src/testing.md

 ## Playwright selectors

-Based on the [priorities](https://testing-library.com/docs/queries/about/#priority) from testing-library.
+Based on the [best practices](https://playwright.dev/docs/selectors#best-practices) from playwright.

 1. Tend to avoid any complex selectors to increase the resilience of tests.